Skip to main content

 The Supreme Court of Ohio Law Library was established and is maintained primarily for the use of the Justices and staff of the Supreme Court of Ohio.
 Following long-established tradition and with permission of the Court, the library is also open to other government agencies, members of the bar and the public.

-The library staff is dedicated to the organization and maintenance of a high-quality law collection and the provision of the best professional service to all patrons.
-The library staff constantly evaluates and analyzes its services to patrons and studies new methods and techniques to improve on existing services.
+The Library staff is dedicated to the organization and maintenance of a high-quality law collection and the provision of the best professional service to all patrons.
+The Library staff constantly evaluates and analyzes its services to patrons and studies new methods and techniques to improve on existing services.

 Chief Justice C. William O'Neill, in his State of the Judiciary address delivered at the 93rd Ohio State Bar Association convention in Dayton on May 10, 1973, pointed out that "when we move into our new library. . . our Court will have charted the course that will soon provide for the bar of this state one of the great law libraries in America."
-This remains the library's ultimate goal.
+This remains the Library's ultimate goal.

 The Law Library has a comprehensive collection of Ohio materials, as well as a collection of United States federal and state session laws, codes and statutes, administrative agency rules and regulations, and practice books.
 The collection also includes treatises, textbooks, law reviews and bar association journals.

-The collection of the Supreme Court of Ohio Law Library has been organized into categories: General Reference, Ohio materials, Federal materials, Annotated and National Reports, State materials, Treatises and Textbooks, and Legal Periodicals.
+The collection of the Supreme Court of Ohio Law Library has been organized into categories: General Reference, Ohio materials, Federal materials, Annotated and National Reports, State materials, Treatises and Textbooks, Legal Periodicals, and International materials.
+Ohio and federal materials are updated regularly.
+There are three jurisdictional groups: Ohio, other states, and federal.

 Microfiche or microfilm copies also cost 10 cents per page.